Mar7inD/XDR1-AR-Project/blogposts/week4_lab1.md

 _Written by: Martin Donchev_

+## Introduction

 HavenAR is a place were you can immerse into an environment using only your phone and headphones.
-During busy days we do not have a lot of time for relaxation, so we tend to burry ourself in work and burn out.
-With HeavenAR you could pull your phone out, put your headphones and immerse in a calm environment projected on nearby table for 5 or 10 mins.
-That could potentially reduce your stress, make you calm again and help you focus better on tasks at hand.
+During busy days we do not have a lot of time for relaxation, so we stress out.
+HeavenAR aims to be an app where you can immerse in a calm environment projected on nearby table.
+This way you focus on the chosen by you environment and isolate the stress factor.

-## Software decisions:
+## Current progress

-Unity 6 was the preffered editor to use but after exploring the free assets it turned out that the support for it was not that good.
-A lot of warnings appeared and shaders did not work of URP 17.
-Switching to Unity 2022.3 gave good support for free assets and also enabled less time spent on fixing assets.
+### Ideation

+The final concept emerged after a long process of ideation.
+It all began with the idea of using AR to project an object.
+My first thought was to create a sorting app where AR could help users place trash into the correct bins.
+However, I realized that similar solutions already exist in Denmark, with packaging labels that clearly indicate the appropriate recycling bin.

+From there, I considered developing an AR project using 3D models to enhance understanding, but I found that many such implementations already existed online, and even our teacher showed us student examples.
+Because of this, I set aside my ideas related to biology and the solar system.

+Still, while brainstorming around the solar system, I imagined portals to different planets and began to wonder: where should a portal to Earth lead?
+At first, I pictured a bustling city like New York, but then I thought about my own preference—I would rather be in a calm, relaxing place.

+That shift in perspective inspired my final idea: creating an AR experience that helps people immerse themselves in their favorite peaceful environment.
+A beach where you can hear waves splashing, a forest filled with birds and deer, or a campfire crackling in the night.
+A place to focus, recharge, and reduce stress.

+### Unity choice

+Although Unity 6 offers many benefits—such as improved performance with the GPU Resident Drawer, advanced rendering capabilities through RenderGraph for URP, Adaptive Probe Volumes for faster and higher-quality lighting, and enhanced AI and multiplayer tools—it was initially our preferred choice for the project.
+However, after testing our free assets, we found that support was limited.
+Numerous warnings appeared, and several shaders were incompatible with URP 17.
+Switching to Unity 2022.3 provided much better compatibility with these assets and significantly reduced the time required to fix issues, making development smoother and more efficient.
+While Unity 6 introduces exciting new technologies that could enhance future projects, for our current school project, Unity 2022.3 struck the best balance between stability and asset support.

 ## Use Cases
 **Stressed worker:**